Six months with the first semi-mainstream sex robot for men.

 Conclusion: Is the Fleshlight Launch a must-have, even at $200?

-Over the past four months I feel like I’ve easily had $200 worth of fun with the Fleshlight Launch and the VR.
+Over the past six months I feel like I’ve easily had $200 worth of fun and solo thrills with the Fleshlight Launch and the VR.
 Though, I suppose if you throw in the cost of a decent VR headset, a Fleshlight (if you don’t have one already), and $10 or so worth of content, it’s really more in the neighborhood of $350 worth of fun for the whole experience.
-But even with the Launch + Fleshlight alone in manual mode, I’ve enjoyed hours of laying back and experiencing a unique mode of pleasurable stimulation that previously just wasn’t possible with casual solo masturbation—the feeling of things being done to you rather than you doing it to yourself.
+But even with the Launch + Fleshlight alone in manual mode, I’ve enjoyed laying back and experiencing a unique mode of pleasurable stimulation that previously just wasn’t possible with casual solo masturbation—the feeling of things being done to you rather than you doing it to yourself.
 It’s always more exciting to have something done to you than to do something to yourself.
 (Try tickling yourself.
 See what I mean?)
 And the Fleshlight + Launch allows you to have all the “someone else doing it” feeling you want and whenever you want (battery willing) at the touch of a button.
 Also, already owning a few Fleshlights, I’ve felt them in new ways and in more detail with the motion being out of my direct control, so I feel like I’m actually getting more value out of things I already own.
 There’s room for improvement—namely, it needs an app comparable to what We-Vibe makes for their products, and from what I’ve read here and there on the interwebs, there are fellow sex nerds and coders hacking their way to different solutions.
 Improvements are already in the works.

 You should consider the Fleshlight Launch now if any of the following apply to you: